intel/pti-gpu/tools/unitrace/README.md

 ![Metric Sampling!](/tools/unitrace/doc/images/metric-sampling.png)

-To kernels that take short time, you may find that the default sampling rate is not high enough and the sampling rate or the sampling interval needs to be changed using **--sampling-interval [-i]** option, for example:
+To kernels that take short time, you may find that the default sampling rate is not high enough and the sampling rate or the sampling interval needs to be adjusted using **--sampling-interval [-i]** option, for example:

    ```sh